mit-pslam/challenge-landing-page/doc/faq.md

 Unity is embedding depth information into the three RGB channels, so you see the result of that embedding.

 ![FlightGoggles Image](images/flight-goggles-depth-example.png)

+__Can I run FlightGoggles headless?__

+Yes!
+See the FlightGoggles documentation [here](https://flightgoggles-documentation.scrollhelp.site/fg/headless-ubuntu-server-e-g-aws).
+It is possible the run headless with some additional setup.
+This may be desirable if you want to develop and/or train on a remote server.